Whole of WA Government Search

 All pastoral leases renewed on 1 July 2015 have been granted under the Land Administration Act 1997 for the same term and on substantially the same conditions as the previous pastoral leases.

 The renewal process started in 1990, at which time 23 pastoral leases (mainly small historical leases in the South West land division) were informed that they would not be considered for renewal.

 The initial phase of the renewal process for the remaining leases took place between 1995 and 2002, with the vast majority of lessees being offered renewal of their lease (subject to a number of conditions relating to compliance with their statutory requirements.)

 The second phase of the renewal process involved the identification of areas of land proposed to be excluded from the pastoral lease on its renewal, as the land was required for a public purpose (e.g. conservation, expansion of townsites etc).
-In 2004 negotiations were entered into between the acquiring agencies, pastoralists and the Department of Lands, to agree on the areas to be excluded from pastoral leases from 1 July 2015.
+In 2004 negotiations were entered into between the acquiring agencies, pastoralists and the department, to agree on the areas to be excluded from pastoral leases from 1 July 2015.

 In 2014, following extensive stakeholder consultation, lessees were offered a choice of two lease renewal options (Option 1 and Option 2).
 Lessees who met the conditions for renewal had their leases renewed on 1 July 2015.

 1997 & 2001